jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

 Before wrapping up in user space, one consequence of our additional features.
-Since now a user space buffer is accepted into, and referenced from kernel space, the `TTBR0_EL1` PGD will be used for lookups.
-The user space buffer may not be totally mapped in the PGD.
+Since now a user space buffer is accepted into, and referenced from kernel space, the `TTBR0_EL1` _PGD_ will be used for lookups from within kernel code.
+The user space buffer may not be totally mapped in the _PGD_.
 Just as in user space, the translation tables for this buffer need to be allocated on demand.
 We need to update our exception handling from `__sync_el1h` in [arch/arm64/entry.S](code0/arch/arm64/entry.S) to handle page faults from `EL1`:

 ```C
 __sync_el1h: